 Simpson and Menefee state that the clothes the dolls were wearing were from fabric dated around 1830, which was just two years after the infamous murders.
 They also noted that the coffins and dolls were likely carved by a shoemaker, due to the use of a hooked knife.
 This ties William Burke to the dolls, as he was a shoemaker by profession.

 The Burke and Hare theory seems to be the most plausible.
-But there are some discrepancies which discredit it.
+But there are some discrepancies that discredit it.
 Most of the Burke and Hare victims were women, but the dolls were found wearing men’s clothing.
 They were also carved with their eyes open, a trait generally reserved for the living and not the dead.

 Could the dolls have been carved by William Burke as an offer to help honour his victims and give them a proper Christian burial?
 Or were the dolls created for another reason that remains unknown?
 Whatever their origin, the dolls are still incredibly mysterious and intriguing!